-- Connects computers, phones, servers, Wi-Fi, building automation, building monitoring, building intelligence, security surveillance, all forms of enterprise video and all IP/Ethernet devices within the digital ceiling and Internet of Things realm.
+- Connects computers, phones, servers, Wi-Fi, building automation, building monitoring, building intelligence, security surveillance, all forms of enterprise video and all IP/Ethernet devices within the digital ceiling, Internet of Things and Smart Building realm.

-- Today, it uses Gigabit Passive Optical Network (G-PON) technology standard ITU-T 984 that provides asymmetrical 2.4Gbps downstream and 1.2Gbps upstream capacity.
-POL is evolving to the next generation standard called XGS-PON which is based on ITU-T 989 and will provide cost-effective symmetrical 10Gbps downstream and 10Gbps upstream capacity.
+- POL uses Gigabit Passive Optical Network (G-PON) technology standard ITU G.984 that provides asymmetrical 2.4Gbps downstream and 1.2Gbps upstream capacity.
+Today, POL also supports XGS-PON which is based on ITU G.9807.1 and provides cost-effective symmetrical 10Gbps downstream and 10Gbps upstream capacity.

 - The Association for Passive Optical LAN (APOLAN) is the trade organization representing this segment.

 - There are different branded solutions of POL by the electronics manufacturers.
 For example, Tellabs Optical LAN (OLAN) is the Tellabs’ branded solution.